snowplow-archive/snowplow.github.com/_posts/2015-06-15-snowplow-r66-oriental-skylark-released.md

 <h2><a name="help">10.
 Getting help</a></h2>

-For more details on this release, please check out the [r65 Scarlet Rosefinch][r65-release] on GitHub.
+For more details on this release, please check out the [r66 Oriental Skylark][r66-release] on GitHub.

 Documentation for all the Kinesis apps is available on the [wiki][wiki].